Integrated Circuit Enterprises Dataset using Qichacha and

 ArcGIS

-software was used to calculate the degree of spatial autocorrelation of IC
+software was used to calculate the degree of spatial autocorrelation of IC enterprises

-enterprises in the PRD.
-Moran’s I index was 0.793 and the z value was 10.100,
+in the PRD.
+Moran??s I index was 0.793 and the z value was 10.100, indicating

-indicating that the spatial distribution of IC enterprises in the PRD is highly
+that the spatial distribution of IC enterprises in the PRD is highly

 agglomerated.
 Figure 2 shows the kernel density distribution of these

 enterprises.
-In Figure 1, we can see that the kernel density in Shenzhen is
+In Figure 1, we can see that the kernel density in Shenzhen is significantly

-has the highest value of kernel density.
+highest value of kernel density.

-Figure 2 Kernel Density Distribution of IC enterprises
+Figure 2 Kernel density distribution of IC

-in the PRD
+enterprises in the PRD

 4.2.2 Temporal